ghi-electronics/Documentation/endpoint/hardware/other.md

 # Other Platforms

-Endpoint's Visual Studio extension and [config tool](~/endpoint/configuration.md) support other linux SBCs from companies such as Raspberry Pi BeagleBoard.
-This gives developers an easy way to test out the power of .NEt on hardware they may already own.
+Endpoint's Visual Studio extension and [config tool](~/endpoint/configuration.md) support other Linux SBCs from companies such as Raspberry Pi BeagleBoard.
+This gives developers an easy way to test out the power of .NET on hardware they may already own.

 Full remote network deploying and debugging are supported.
-Note that the official .NET libraries may support some of the IoT features on these boards.
+Note that the official .NET libraries may support only some of the IoT features on these boards.
 Consider using Endpoint for access to all libraries.

 This table lists the features available on tested boards: